 That’s not it for royal jelly either, for the substance seems to have significant antioxidant effects as well…

-- In this study Japanese scientists discovered that peptides in royal jelly had significant antioxidant effects on lipids.
+STUDY ONE – in this study Japanese scientists discovered that peptides in royal jelly had significant antioxidant effects on lipids.
 According to them “four dipeptides were revealed to have potent anti-oxidative activity against lipid peroxidation”.
 That is great news for acne patients, because lipid peroxidation is one of the biggest causes of blocked pores.

-- Scientists in this study tested unaltered royal jelly on mice, and examined the bloodstream for its effects.
+STUDY TWO – scientists in this study tested unaltered royal jelly on mice, and examined the bloodstream for its effects.
 They discovered that administering royal jelly significantly lowered levels of 8-hydroxy-2-deoxyguanosine (8-OHdG), which is a marker of oxidative stress.
 In other words, royal jelly exhibited significant antioxidant power.

 …and for acne this is great news because lipid peroxidation is one of the biggest causes of blocked pores.
 If free radicals attack the sebum (oil) on your face and succeed in breaking it down, then a pore-blocking by-product called squalene peroxide is formed.
 If royal jelly can prevent lipid peroxidation then it can prevent this damaging process from ever happening.